Apple Distinguished School

 Teachers deliver lessons in a responsive way, freed up to move around the entire classroom space through the integral use of iPad in teaching at Heronsgate. iPad offers a versatile interactive surface, with apps such as Explain Everything or Keynote then AirPlay mirrored to a large Apple TV-connected screen in the classroom and throughout the school.

 We make use of Showbie as our learning platform with iPad, allowing for distributing resources to children, gathering back in work from learners and rich feedback on learning.
-This works across the whole iPad ecosystem, with apps such as Pages or Book Creator allowing students to design and make digital books to collate together learning in subjects such as science, DT and humanities.
+This works across the whole iPad ecosystem, with apps such as Pages allowing students to complete digital workbooks to as part of their learning in subjects such as science, DT and humanities.

-Through devising a bespoke computing curriculum, children learn coding skills using Apple's 'Everyone Can Code' curriculum resources and app such as Tynker and Swift Playgrounds.
+Through devising a bespoke computing curriculum, children learn coding skills with apps such as CodeSpark, Tynker, Scratch Jr and Swift Playgrounds.
 We also ensure the basics of using apps such as iMovie, GarageBand, Pages, Numbers and Keynote are taught to children, so that these can then be used across the curriculum as required.

 Success